 While it isn’t compulsory, it’s important to mention that some clients might require public liability cover as part of conditions set out in a contract.
 Some membership bodies and regulators might also request their business members have it.

 It’s worth mentioning that there’s only one type of cover that’s legally required in business, which is employers’ liability insurance.
-You can also learn about this and other types of key cover in our blog post, What sort of business insurance do I need?

 There are many situations when a company might need to protect itself with this insurance.
 Some examples include a: